-Due to a law passed by the United States Congress in 2015, the Internal Revenue Service must hire third party tax debt collection firms when they have unpaid taxpayer tax accounts that are not being worked on by the IRS collection group.
+Due to a law passed by the United States Congress in 2015, the Internal Revenue Service must hire third party IRS private debt collectors for tax debt collection when they have unpaid taxpayer tax accounts that are not being worked on by the regular IRS collection group.
+IRS Private Debt Collectors typically do not have enforcement powers (levys) but can hire a law firm to create a judgement and file a lien.
 These private collection companies are hired to either create tax payment plan with the taxpayer, or to gather financial information of the taxpayer to assist with collection activities (levies, liens, etc.).
+Therefore, you need a tax defense to their actions.
 The payment plan through a private vendor would be similar to the payment plans that the IRS enters into, and as such would either be tailored to the financial issues facing the taxpayer, or be a payment that is spread over a certain term, such as a sixty or eighty four months’ time period.

 The inactive tax accounts subject to these rules include taxpayer accounts that have 1) been removed from active IRS collection inventory (for instance, they cannot locate the taxpayer), 2) where there is no IRS employee assigned to the collection case, or 3) at least one year has passed since the IRS collection group obtained the case, and it was not assigned to a revenue officer or other field collection person (for cases over $250,000).